Texas A&M vs. Missouri NCAA Football Odds, Plays and Insights | October 16, 2021

 Missouri Stats and Trends

-- Missouri has gone over the point total in 83.3% of its opportunities this season (five times over six games with a set point total).
+- Missouri has gone over the point total in 83.3% of its opportunities this season (five times in six games with a set point total).

-- Missouri is 0-6 against the spread and 3-3 overall when the team records more than 16.8 points.
+- Missouri is 0-6 against the spread and 3-3 overall when the team puts up more than 16.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.